thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 2. **Connect IPMI ports** Connect the IPMI port of each node to the management switch; see [Appliance Port Location]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#appliance-port-location-the-back-of-the-smc-appliance).

 3. **Turn on nodes** Turn on the power for the nodes by pressing the power button; see [Appliance Power Button]({{ site.baseurl }}/appliance/hardware/installing%20the%20smc.html#appliance-power-button-the-front-of-the-smc-appliance).
 Note that there is one power button for each node.

-### Appliance Power Button: The front of the SMC appliance

 {: id="smc-appliance-power-button"}
 | Haswell Appliance | &#32; &#32; &#32; | Skylake Appliance |